fayimora/ecs739p-cw2/README.md

 `create_mappings.py` code that we used to attempt renaming nodes in the G+ dataset `sort.py` a utility to help sort output from triangles job

-The `resources` folder contains the output we used in our analysis
+The `resources` folder contains the output we used in our analysis.